 - We are Green Restaurant Certified!
-Rams Head, Top of Lenoir and 1.5.0.are officially 3 Star Certified Restaurants.
+Chase, Top of Lenoir and 1.5.0.are officially 3 Star Certified Restaurants.

 - Feeding the 5,000, an international campaigning event meant to shine a light on the global food waste scandal, champion the delicious solutions and catalyze the global movement against food waste.

 - Sustainable food purchases, inclusive of dining halls and food courts, are regularly tracked and reviewed for the following sustainable food labels: local, regional and third-party certified.
 Tracking helps provide CDS a way to maintain our goals as well as provides a transparent way to display our efforts to the campus community.

 - Implement and maintain continuous sustainable menu options including but not limited to "Meat 'Less' Mondays," grass-fed beef, Firsthand Foods breakfast meats, Maola milk products, organic yogurt, humane chicken and cage-free eggs.

 - Vegan and vegetarian offerings are available daily in our dining halls and food courts.

 - Fall and spring Farmers Markets, organized and hosted by FLO Food and CDS, provide campus the opportunity to purchase and sample fresh produce, local meats and a variety of other products brought by local farmers and CDS vendors.

 - Partnership with the UNC Real Food Calculator Program for a biannual assessment of our Real Food purchases within our dining halls.

 - Local restaurants featured within our food courts provide international and cultural cuisine and provides local businesses an opportunity to offer food on-campus.